typst/typst/docs/src/reference/types.md

 ### insert()
 Insert a new pair into the dictionary and return the value.
+If the dictionary already contains this key, the value is updated.

 - key: string (positional, required)
   The key of the pair that should be inserted.